 Flotsam And Jetsam

-David Kelly (drums) and Jason Newstead (bass) started off by recruiting Eric A.K.
+David Kelly (drums) and Jason Newstead (bass) started off the operation by recruiting Eric A.K.
 Knutson (vocals), Mike Gilbert (guitar) and Ed Carlson (guitar) to start their dream band, Flotsam And Jetsam.
-The group recorded tracks for a couple of compilation albums, including Speed Metal Hell II and Metal Massacre IV before signing to 'Roadrunner'.
-Their debut, Doomsday For The Deceiver (1986), was warmly received by the Thrash Metal press who claimed that they were destined for greatness like their contemporaries Testament and Exodus.
+The group recorded tracks for a couple of compilation albums, including Speed Metal Hell II and Metal Massacre IV and Metal Massacre VII before signing to 'Roadrunner'.
+Their debut, Doomsday For The Deceiver (1986), was warmly received by the thrash metal press who claimed that they were destined for greatness like their contemporaries Testament and Exodus.

-Since then they were forced to downscale their business relations by switching to 'Metal Blade', where they continued to produce, what many believe to be, second rate old-school Thrash for diehard fans.
-High (1997), Unnatural Selection (1999), which saw Smith and Gilbert replaced by Mark T. Simpson and Craig Neilson respectively).
-Their latest to date, My God (2001), saw Eric A.K. leaving and temporarily replaced by James Rivera (ex-Destiny's End/ex-Hellstar) for the tour.
-The release could be seen as their last shot.
-It missed.
-The status of this band's future is unknown. .
+They were then forced to downscale their business relations by switching to 'Metal Blade', where they continued to produce, what many believe to be, second rate old-school thrash for diehard fans.
+High (1997) followed with Unnatural Selection (1999) seeing Smith and Gilbert replaced by Mark T. Simpson and Craig Neilson respectively.
+Their next, My God (2001), saw Eric A.K. leaving and temporarily replaced by James Rivera (ex-Destiny's End/ex-Hellstar) for the tour, he would return after, however.

 Between 2002-2006 the band were active only sporadically and released a set of live and compilation albums.
 The Unnatural Selection/High compilation would follow in 2002, along with Dreams of Death (2005) and Live in Phoenix live album (2005).